-Admission to the Physical Therapy program requires all students to submit an Application form along with a \$25.00 non refundable application fee to Tennessee State University School of Graduate Studies and Research.
-It is strongly recommended that the application be submitted electronically and the fee paid on a charge card.
+- Admission to the Physical Therapy program requires all students to submit an Application form along with a payment of a \$35.00 non-refundable application fee to Tennessee State University School of Graduate Studies and Research.
+It is strongly recommended that the application be submitted electronically and the fee paid on a charge card. - 2.
+The Department of Physical Therapy participates in the Physical Therapist Centralized Application Service, known as PTCAS.
+Applicants applying to the entry-level professional physical therapist program apply online using the PTCAS application.
+The DPT program is participating in the "early decision" option under PTCAS.
+To learn more about the PTCAS application process including information about the "early decision" option, please visit the PTCAS web site at www.ptcas.org.